Brendan Donovan Player Props: Cardinals vs. Pirates

 Brendan Donovan At The Plate

-- Donovan is batting .234 with a double, two home runs and four walks.
+- Donovan is batting .235 with two doubles, two home runs and four walks.

-- Donovan has gotten a hit in eight of 12 games this year (66.7%), with multiple hits twice.
+- This year, Donovan has tallied at least one hit in nine of 13 games (69.2%), and had multiple hits twice.

-- In 12 games played this year, he has hit a homer in two of them.
+- In 13 games played this season, he has hit a homer in two of them.

-- In three games this season (25.0%), Donovan has picked up an RBI, including two games with multiple runs batted in.
+- In three games this year (23.1%), Donovan has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.